 - Credit repair needed: You may need help removing errors on your credit report or paying down debt.
 It’s important to get your utilization ratio down to under 33%.

 - Build credit history: If your credit is thin, you likely need to open new accounts to establish credit.
 You can do this by opening secured credit cards, fuel cards, or small business credit cards.

 Establishing and repairing credit takes time.
 If you know you’ll be seeking financing in the future, it’s best to get an early start on your own credit profile to give yourself the best chances of getting approved for funding.
 A credit repair company can help you remove unwanted derogatory marks on your credit—often faster than doing it on your own.

 Bad Credit Business Loan

-- Are More Expensive: These loans are more expensive than traditional loans, with higher interest rates and shorter terms than traditional financing (30-80% APR).
+- Are more expensive: These loans are more expensive than traditional loans, with higher interest rates and shorter terms than traditional financing―30% to 80% annual percentage rate (APR).

 What a Business Loan Cosigner Needs to Know